BBVA/gitbook/bbva_labs_security.md

 ## What we do?

-We research new security tendencies, techniques and solutions in about Cyber-security issues, especially focused in SecDevOps processes.
+We research new **security tendencies, techniques and solutions** in about Cyber-security issues, especially focused in **SecDevOps** processes.

 ## Our projects

-We like Open Source and we believe the mantra "Don't reinvent the wheel".
+We like Open Source and we believe the mantra **"Don't reinvent the wheel"**.

-We create projects that tray to cover a gap that we found and are not covered by other Open Source projects or commercial solutions.
+We create projects that **tray to cover the gap** that we found and are not covered by other Open Source projects or commercial solutions.

 Here you can check our project.
-We invite you to use it, test it and ... collaborate.
-Any collaboration are welcome.
+We invite you to use it, test it and ... collaborate. **Any collaboration are welcome**.

 ### APICheck - The DevSecOps toolset for REST APIs

 ![](.gitbook/assets/apicheck-logo.png)

-API-Check is a complete toolset created and designed for testing the REST API.
+API-Check is a complete **toolset** created and designed for **testing the REST API**.

 API-Check focus not only in the security testing and hacking uses cases.
 The goal of project is to be a complete toolset for DevSecOPs cycles and for different users profiles: